SnanBY/crontab-task-tools/README.md

 [TASK_CONFIG] //Whether the command line outputs error messages DEAMON = false
 TASK_NAMESPACE = '\SnanWord\TaskTool\task\'  settion your task namespace
+MODE = 'think' //If thinkphp class library is used in the task, please add this item, otherwise do not add

 [REDIS] //redis configuration file host = 127.0.0.1